Scholars

 Gretchen Stuart, MD, MPH (2005-2010) is UNC Professor of Ob-Gyn and Division Director of Family Planning.
 She is an experienced researcher at the intersection of contraception, HIV, and global health.
 She has also evaluated strategies to initiate contraception at novel timeframes (e.g., following delivery or abortion).
 Her research has been supported by over 30 grants and contracts.

-Anne Steiner, MD, MPH (2005-2010) is Professor of Ob-Gyn and Division Director for Reproductive Endocrinology and Infertility at Duke University.
-She studies reproductive aging, antimullerian hormone, and predictors of fertility and infertility, and has published extensively in these areas.
-She currently leads Duke’s site for the NIH/NICHD-funded Reproductive Medicine Network.
+Anne Steiner, MD, MPH (2005-2010) is a UNC Professor of Reproductive Endocrinology and Infertility and Fellowship Program Director for Reproductive Endocrinology.
+She studies reproductive aging and predictors of fertility and infertility and currently serves as vice-president-elect of the Society for Reproductive Endocrinology and Infertility.